callstackincubator/rock/website/src/docs/github-actions/configuration.md

 # Configuration

-React Native Enterprise Framework ships with a ready-to-use GitHub Actions:
+Rock ships with a ready-to-use GitHub Actions:

 - [`callstackincubator/ios`](https://github.com/callstackincubator/ios)
 - [`callstackincubator/android`](https://github.com/callstackincubator/android)

-which you can include in your GHA workflows to build iOS and Android apps and store native artifacts to reuse across CI jobs and local dev environment through RNEF CLI.
+which you can include in your GHA workflows to build iOS and Android apps and store native artifacts to reuse across CI jobs and local dev environment through Rock CLI.

 ## Workflow permissions